 The DJI Phantom 4 Pro was recently released, packing superior flight options, particularly obstacle avoidance, and a far more powerful camera, but this remains on the large Phantom frame.
 Those looking for an ultra-portable drone should find the lacking features from the larger and more expensive drone are worth the convenience of the Mavic Pro.

-The going price for the Mavic Pro is $999 for the base package, which includes the Mavic Pro, controller and one battery, with cables and charger.
-The Fly More combo brings the price up to $1299, adding on two more batteries, a couple more sets of propellers and a handful of battery charging options.
+The original selling price for the Mavic Pro was $999 for the base package, which includes the Mavic Pro, controller and one battery, with cables and charger.
+The Fly More combo brought the price up to $1299, adding on two more batteries, a couple more sets of propellers and a handful of battery charging options.
+As of July 2019, however, you can grab the drone for $819 and the Fly More combo for $929.

 This drone is an investment in high quality aerial photography.
 There are certainly far more capable drones on the market, such as the DJI Inspire 2, but we do not believe that any offer the same overall convenient package as the Mavic Pro, nor the bang for the buck features and flight capabilities.